jinnabaalu/jinnabalu.github.io/_posts/2019-06-27-SSL-configuration.md

 - After generating the `.crt` file, you will download a zipfile contrains the

 #### Step 4.
-Concatinate the intermidiate and budle .crt files to generate
+Concatenate the intermediate and bundle .crt files to generate

 A common practice, then, is to bundle these all up into one file -- your certificate, then the signing certificates.
 But since they aren't easily distinguished, it sometimes happens that someone accidentally puts them in the other order -- signing certs, then the final cert -- without noticing.
 In that case, your cert will not match your key.